 Addiction affects everyone in the user’s life.
 With 1 in 8 American adults suffering from addiction, that’s 12.5% of families also suffering.

 Wondering what is an enabler, anyways?
-Keep reading to find out if you’re enabling their addiction and how to stop.
+Keep reading to find out if you’re enabling your loved one’s addiction and how to stop.

 What is an Enabler?

-When you engage in enabling behaviors like these, you endorse their using.
-You’re essentially telling them to keep using, you’ll take care of them regardless.
+When you engage in enabling behaviors like these, you endorse their substance use.
+Most likely, you do not intend to do this.
+However, these behaviors prevent you from being helpful to your loved one.
+In a sense, you’re essentially telling them to keep using because you’ll take care of them regardless.

 Types of Enabling Behaviors

-There are five common enabling behaviors to look out for.
+There are five common enabling behaviors to look out for and how you can avoid them.

 1. Providing Shelter to Use In